indian7p/onesearch-emc/README.md

 # OneSearch

-Find towns, nations, and discords with OneSearch for EarthMC.
+Find towns, nations, and Discord servers with OneSearch for EarthMC.
 Gets data from the EarthMC map.

 This does not include Discord guilds for security and privacy reasons.